-It’s a sad fact; at one point or another, your magical vacation in Ireland will come to an end.
-As you are packing your suitcases, deciding which souvenirs are safe to be checked and which need to be carried on, don’t forget to get all those envelopes of receipts ready to be turned in at the airport before you leave.
+It's a sad fact; at one point or another, your magical vacation in Ireland will come to an end.
+As you are packing your suitcases, deciding which souvenirs are safe to be checked and which need to be carried on, you need to have all your Ireland VAT refund information ready to be turned in at the airport before you leave.

 VAT and Shopping

-With Tax Free Worldwide, you are provided a rather detailed form upon checkout.
-The form lists what you have purchased, how much you paid in VAT and the shop you purchased at.
+With Planet you are provided a detailed receipt upon checkout.
+It lists what you have purchased, how much you paid in VAT, and the shop you purchased at.
 The clerk will sign and verify the purchase, then hand you the receipt, often in an envelope.
-Before you leave, you need to fill out the bottom of the receipt and either post it or turn it in at the Tax Free Worldwide counter airport when you leave Ireland.
-If you paid in cash, a refund check will be mailed to you.
-If you paid by credit card, a credit will be applied to your account.

-Tip: Multiple receipts for Tax Free Worldwide can be inserted into a single envelope as long as the refund is for a single person.
+Tip: Multiple receipts for Planet can be inserted into a single envelope as long as the refund is for a single person or family.
 Different people, separate envelopes.

 Horizon/ Fexco Tax Free Shopping